5 year validity

 After your long lingering lunch, we suggest getting a taxi into town for a few sundown drinks before heading back to the farm to cosy up around the fire.
 Popular options include Roth’s Wine Bar, Eltons or one of the local pubs.
 But be sure to make a booking prior due to reduced capacity restrictions.

 After a restful nights’ sleep, you’ll want to wake up early to catch the sunrise at the farm.
 We were lucky enough to witness the full moon set at the same time as the sun peeked over the horizon, washing the sky in hues of purple, pink, orange and yellow.
 After breakfast, we changed into our activewear and set off for stroll around the property.
 A hiking trail map is provided which outlines the best view points and where you can find neighbouring goats and wild kangaroos hopping about.
 Don’t forget to stop and pat the adorable resident Cows, George and Lawson – if they didn’t already greet your car on the drive in!

-A trip to Mudgee isn’t complete without a wine tour and we highly recommend using Country Escape Tours.
-Our private tour was perfectly customised to our wine, spirit and produce preferences and included stops at 5 wineries, a distillery and an artisan cheese and honey producer.
+A trip to Mudgee isn’t complete without a wine tour and we highly recommend our full day winery tour with cheese tasting.
+Our tour was perfectly customised to our wine, spirit and produce preferences and included stops at 5 wineries, a distillery and an artisan cheese and honey producer.
 Maritza had incredible knowledge about Mudgee’s grape growing conditions and the various processes adopted by local winemakers, and we were lucky enough to meet some of them of along the way.